 I recently received an email from a reader who told me that though she loves reading about about perfume, it seems like “there isn’t a scent pale enough in the world” for her.
 She’s hardly the only person I’ve met looking for a gentle, pastel sort of perfume.
 Sometimes I think the shy perfume-curious people who make their way up to the counter and ask for something “clean” or “natural” really mean they want something that won’t make them feel smothered or overwhelmed.
-Often, they end up with something so scrubbed so thoroughly it’s gone thin and limp, but it doesn’t have to be that way.
+Often, they end up with something scrubbed so thoroughly it’s gone thin and limp–or worse, brash and soapy.
+It doesn’t have to be that way.

 It took me a long time to appreciate tenderness in perfume, but when I did it was a revelation that went far beyond scent.
 Near the end of Coming to My Senses, I describe walking across Central Park in early spring from the West Side, where I’ve been staying with a friend, to the East Side, where the museums and the fancy department stores are.
 Once there I visit a perfume boutique.
 Before I can stop her, the sales assistant sprays a blotter with a perfume I don’t think I care for and offers it to me.
 Out of politeness, I take it, and sniff…